ssuperuser/backup-restore-configs/README.md

 cumulus@leaf01:mgmt-vrf:~$

 ```

 Shutdown the uplinks and the peerlink

 ```
 net add inter swpxx,swpxx link down net add bond peerlink link down net pending net commit
 ```
-7. copy the new image to the system
+9. copy the new image to the system
-8. Install the new image
+10. Install the new image

 `onie-install –f -a -i <image-location>`

-9. configure the Management IP address and gateway
+11. configure the Management IP address and gateway

 ```
 net add interface eth0 ip address 10.250.25.x/21 net add interface eth0 ip gateway 10.250.31.254 net pending net commit
 ```

-10. Make sure the CLAG ID config ping the backup IP on the `mgmt` vrf
-11. Restore the backup configs
+12. Restore the backup configs
 `ansible-playbook restore_configs.yml -i hosts -u cumulus -kKb`
+13. Make sure the CLAG ID config ping the backup IP on the `mgmt` vrf
-12. Make sure the license has been installed and configs have been restored
+14. Make sure the license has been installed and configs have been restored
-13. reboot the switch so the new configs get applied
+15. reboot the switch so the new configs get applied